njingouzak/Socioeconomic_Status_and_Cancer_Survival/README.md

 - Proportional hazards assumption diagnostics

 ------------------
-## **Key Outcomes**
+## 🏆 **Key Outcomes**

 - The Kaplan–Meier analysis and log-rank test demonstrated significant differences in survival across socioeconomic groups, with poor socioeconomic status showing less favorable survival compared with the other groups.
 - socioeconomic status was significantly associated with mortality; however, after adjustment for age, cancer stage, and hospital type, the association changed, with poor SES remaining significantly associated with a lower estimated hazard relative to the rich group, while the difference for the middle group was no longer statistically significant.
 - Age, cancer stage, and hospital type were also important predictors of survival, with older age and more advanced cancer stages associated with substantially higher mortality hazards, whereas treatment in a private hospital was associated with a lower hazard.
-- Age, cancer stage, and hospital type were also important predictors of survival, with older age and more advanced cancer stages associated with substantially higher mortality hazards, whereas treatment in a private hospital was associated with a lower hazard.
+- Diagnostic assessment indicated that the proportional hazards assumption was violated for cancer stage.
-- Diagnostic assessment indicated that the proportional hazards assumption was violated for cancer stage
+- The influence diagnostics did not reveal an obvious pattern of extreme influential observations, although individual observations should still be examined when conducting sensitivity analyses.

 ----------------
-## **Conclusion**
+## ✅ **Conclusion**

 This study evaluated the association between socioeconomic status and overall survival among 1,064 cancer patients from the Compaq cohort using Kaplan–Meier estimation and Cox proportional hazards regression.
 The findings highlight the importance of considering socioeconomic and clinical factors together when investigating cancer survival and demonstrate the value of survival analysis for identifying disparities in cancer outcomes.